orf/blog-hugo/content/posts/i-hope-i-hate-this-code.md

 }
 ```

-Again, this isn't great.
-I know it, but it works.
-I'm sure there is a fantastic way of not needing to clone the
+I have a feeling that this isn't great.
+I'm sure there is a better way to do all of this, like some fantastic way of
-strings being sent to the channel, or to avoid the inefficiencies around truncating the output.
-Maybe there is even
+avoid the need to clone the `String`'s being sent to the channel, or to avoid the inefficiencies around truncating the
-an [antigravity module](https://xkcd.com/353/) that I can use to just avoid this whole mess entirely.
+output.
+Maybe there is even an [antigravity module](https://xkcd.com/353/) that I can use to just avoid this whole mess
+entirely.

+But, it doesn't matter.
+It's more fun and I'm learning more by not getting lost in the weeds of how I think, from my
-Anyway, I hope one day I know enough about Rust to look back at this code and hate it in the same way that I did with my
+other experiences, that this **should** be done, and just doing it.
+And I hope one day I know enough about Rust to look
+back at this code and hate it in the same way that I did with my music downloader.
-music downloader.

 I think that's something we should all aspire to when we are learning a new language.